chhabrabhishek/Optum-Medical-Lab/README.md

     5. After you run the application on your device, project it over the printed image targets and click the virtual buttons for the 3d Human Anatomical models to show up.

 ## Running the project, without setting anything up.
+- Prerequisites
+    1. An android device with a working camera.
+    2. Printed image targets for the models to be shown over.
+You can find the 2 images from [here](https://github.com/chhabrabhishek/Optum-Medical-Lab/tree/main/Assets/Images).
 - Download the APK file from [here](https://github.com/chhabrabhishek/Optum-Medical-Lab/raw/main/Apks/Optum%20Medical%20Lab.apk).
 - Copy and install this APK into your android device.
 - Run the application and start projecting it over the printed image targets